We Shipped 4 Games with AI in 30 Days — Here's How

 What we'd keep:

-- Multi-agent workflow with clear role separation
+- Multi-lane workflow with clear role separation

 - Ship-first mentality (perfect is the enemy of live)